Martin B-57 Canberra: Reconnaissance and electronic warfare B-57s

 Two RB-57A-1s were used by the Republic of China Air Force for reconnaissance missions over China; one was shot down by a Chinese Mikoyan-Gurevich MiG-17 on 18 February 1958 and the pilot killed.
 In 1959, two RB-57Ds were delivered to replace the A-types; one of them was shot down over China by a SA-2 Guideline missile, marking the first successful operational engagement of surface-to-air missiles.
 Two other RB-57As were used by the Federal Aviation Administration to plan high-altitude airways for the upcoming jet passenger aircraft.

 Starting in 1959, Martin began to modify retired RB-57As with electronic countermeasures (ECM) equipment in the bomb bay.
 Redesignated EB-57A, these aircraft were deployed with Defense Systems Evaluation Squadrons which played the role of aggressors to train the friendly air defense units in the art of electronic warfare.
 Subsequent bomber variants were also modified to fulfill this role.
-Although initially conducted by active duty Air Force units, the EB-57 mission eventually migrated to selected units of the Air National Guard.
+Although initially conducted by active duty Air Force units, the EB-57 mission eventually migrated to selected ANG units.
 The ANG's EB-57s were replaced, in the 1980s, by the USAF's more advanced General Dynamics/Grumman EF-111A Raven operated by the active-duty USAF.

 Strategic Air Command employed 20 RB-57D aircraft from 1956 until 1964.
 Little is known about their use.
 The aircraft were retired due to structural fatigue and the advent of the U-2 and SR-71.

-High-altitude atmospheric research WB-57s
+NASA's High-altitude atmospheric research WB-57s

-For many years two WB-57F Canberras (NASA 926 and NASA 928) were flown and maintained by NASA for high altitude atmospheric research.
+Since the early 1970s two WB-57F Canberras (NASA 926 and NASA 928) have been flown and maintained by NASA for high altitude atmospheric research.
 These same two aircraft have also been deployed alternately to Afghanistan for use as communications platforms that fly high over an area linking various communications devices on the battlefield and to other airborne assets, they were known as the Battlefield Airborne Communications Node system (BACN).
 In 2011 it was determined that a third aircraft was needed to satisfy mission requirements and an additional WB-57 was removed from the 309th AMARG after over 40 years at Davis-Monthan AFB and returned to flight status in August 2013 as NASA 927.
+Two of the NASA WB-57F's were flown in a scientific mission tracking the solar eclipse on 8 April 2024.
+They flew approximately 5 to 6 miles apart at 460 mph along the path of the eclipse, starting off the coast of Mexico, with around 6 1/2 to 7 minutes of time within the shadow of the eclipse.